l3onh4rd/deno-webdev-notes-microservice/README.md

 Beside the main branch this repository contains an integration branch ('int').
 If you contribute please create yourself a feature branch from the integration branch.
 Please create a pull request from you feature branch to the integration branch.
-The main branch should be locked.

 ## Local Setup